 Q:What increases a person risk for developing gout?

-Gout tends to run in families; between 20-80% of those affected have a family history of the disease.
-Diets high in purines, male gender, overweight, lead exposure, and alcohol consumption are other risk factors.
+Gout tends to run in families; from 20% to 80% of those affected have a family history of the disease.
+Diets high in purines, male gender, being overweight, lead exposure, and alcohol consumption are other risk factors.